How often does my baby need a bath?

 What about water temperature?

 Warm water is the best.
 To prevent scalding, set the thermostat on your water heater to below 120 F. Always check the temperature with your hand before bathing your baby.
 Keep room temperature in mind as well.
-A wet baby may be easily chilled.
+A wet baby may be easily cold.
 Be sure the room is comfortably warm — about 75 F.

 What's the best way to hold my baby in the tub?